swymbnsl/secp256k1-test-frontend/README.md

 ### Step 3: Sign Message

 - Click the "Sign Message" button
-- Approve the signature request in MetaMask
+- Approve the signature request in your wallet
 - The app will display all signature components in organized sections

 ### Step 4: Copy Components